-If you have a Mastercool or Aerocool, cleaning your swamp cooler pads is something that should be done on an annual basis and is typically done when you first turn on your swamp cooler for the year.
+If you have a Mastercool or Aerocool, cleaning your swamp cooler pads is something that should be done on an annual basis.
+It is best to do this when you first turn on your swamp cooler for the year.
 Cleaning your pads is a fairly simple process that can make a big difference.
 If you find that your swamp cooler is not working as well and you haven’t cleaned your pads yet, you should consider washing them.

 Why Cleaning Your Swamp Cooler Pads is Important

 Cleaning your swamp cooler pads is important for a variety of reasons.
-In New Mexico, we tend to have hard water, which contains dissolved rock, limestone or dissolved minerals like calcium, magnesium and sometimes iron.
+In New Mexico, we tend to have hard water, which contains dissolved rock, limestone, or other dissolved minerals like calcium, magnesium, and sometimes iron.
 While not dangerous to your health, hard water can create issues with your home’s piping, fixtures, appliances, and of course, your swamp cooler.
-Over time, hard water minerals begin to harden and buildup on your swamp cooler pads.
+Over time, hard water minerals begin to harden and start to build up on your swamp cooler pads.
 This can affect your cooler’s efficiency and even produce a fish-like smell.
-Cleaning your pads annually helps manage mineral buildup, makes the pads last longer, removes foreign matter (like cottonwood seeds) and improves efficiency.
-For Mastercool swamp coolers and a water softening system on their home, you should clean the pads annually and replace them every 3-5 years.
+Cleaning your pads annually helps manage mineral buildup, makes the pads last longer, removes foreign matter (like cottonwood seeds), and improves efficiency.
+For homeowners that have Mastercool swamp coolers and a water softening system on their home, you should clean the pads annually and replace them every 3-5 years.
 If you don’t have a water softening system on your home, or a water filter attached to your copper line, your pads will most likely need to be replaced every year.

 Below are step-by-step instructions on how to clean your swamp cooler pads.
 To help make it easier we’ve created this video to walk you through it.
-Cleaning your pads is something that you can do yourself.
-If you don’t feel comfortable doing it, call your local plumber.
-This service is usually included if you have someone come out and start-up your swamp cooler at the beginning of the season.
+Cleaning your pads is something that you can do yourself, but if you don’t feel comfortable doing it, call your local HVAC expert.
+This service is usually included if you have someone come out and start up your swamp cooler at the beginning of the season.
 Even so, you should always ask to make sure that it’s a part of the service.

 Equipment You Will Need: